Masaichi Kaneda: Post-retirement

 In 1978, Kaneda founded the Meikyukai, one of the two Japanese baseball halls of fame.
 The Meikyukai honors players born during the Shōwa period (1926–1988).
 Players are automatically inducted if they reach career totals of 2,000 hits, 200 wins, or 250 saves (added in December 2003) in the Japanese professional leagues.

+He died on 6 October 2019, at the age of 86.

 Personal life

-Kaneda parents were Koreans and his Korean name was Kim Kyung-Hong (金慶弘 김경홍).
-Kaneda was naturalized in Japan in 1959.
-His three younger brothers all played in the Japanese professional leagues.
+Kaneda’s parents were Korean immigrants to Japan and his Korean name was Kim Kyung-Hong (金慶弘 김경홍).
+Kaneda received his Japanese citizenship in 1959.
+His three younger brothers all played in the Japanese professional leagues and also became naturalized Japanese citizens.

 Kaneda was married twice, and divorced once.
 He had three children.
 His son works as an actor, and his nephew Akihito Kaneishi also had considerable success as a professional baseball player.

 In popular culture

 Shotaro Kaneda, the protagonist of Mitsuteru Yokoyama's giant robot manga series Tetsujin 28-go, is named after Kaneda.

 Career statistics

 Played with the Kokutetsu Swallows from 1950 to 1964, Yomiuri Giants from 1965 to 1969.